John-R-Wallace-NOAA/rgit/README.md

 and remove the entry for the current account.
 See:  https://snede.net/git-does-not-remember-username-password/

-On next use of the Windows git app you will be prompted for the different account's credentials.
+On next use of the Windows git app, where credentials are needed e.g. doing a push, you will be prompted for the different account's credentials.